saptarshibasu/azure-study/README.md

   * Azure Diagnostics extension sends data to Azure Storage, Azure Monitor Metrics (Windows only) and Event Hubs.
 The Log Analytics agent collects data to Azure Monitor Logs
   * The Log Analytics agent is required for solutions, VM insights, and other services such as Azure Security Center
 * Azure Diagnostics Extension - Windows diagnostics extension (WAD), Linux Diagnostic Extension (LAD) 4.0
+* Azure Monitor Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal

 ## Azure Advisor